akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 47.00% | 46.27% |
 | Free Throw % | 76.43% | 75.25% |

 **Analysis:** Texas Tech (Z03) is a major favorite as a much higher seed than UNC Wilmington (Z14).
-Texas Tech has a higher ELO rating (1735 vs 1679), indicating better season-long performance.
 Historically, #3 seeds have won 85.20% of games against #14 seeds in the tournament.
 Texas Tech has a significant advantage in 3-point shooting (37.89% vs 33.03%).
-Texas Tech is the clear favorite with a 73.28% chance to win.
+Texas Tech has the advantage with a 68.74% win probability.

 ---

 ### Z04 Maryland vs Z13 Grand Canyon

-**Prediction:** Maryland has a 64.89% chance to win
+**Prediction:** Maryland has a 62.14% chance to win

-**ELO Ratings:** Maryland: 1707, Grand Canyon: 1703
+**ELO Ratings:** Maryland: 1591, Grand Canyon: 1632

-**Betting Odds:** Maryland -4.0, Moneyline: -185
+**Betting Odds:** Maryland -3.0, Moneyline: -164

 **Advanced Stats Comparison:**